 Banner operates educational programs designed to prevent students from dropping out as well as recover students who have already dropped out.
 Banner’s dropout prevention program utilizes an innovative and effective blended learning model to teach core subjects, offers extensive credit recovery and vocational classes, and promotes and assists students with dual enrollment opportunities at local colleges.

 Banner began operating dropout prevention and recovery programs in 2004 and has been instrumental in placing many students on paths to academic and post-secondary success.
-Banner students not only achieve academic and occupational success, they also often stay in their communities and make significant and positive contributions.
+Banner students not only achieve academic and occupational success, but they often stay in their communities and make significant and positive contributions after graduation.

 Transformation Academy provides training educators with workshops and training in Socio-Emotional Learning, Team Building, Equity-Diversity-Inclusion, and Continuous School Improvement Planning.
 Transformation Academy also provides workshops and training for students Socio-Emotional Learning, Conflict Resolution Strategies, Team Building, Peace Circles, Equity-Diversity-Inclusion, and Leadership Development.
 Finally, Transformation Academy provides special programs in Career & Leadership Development in Sports Officiating and Physical Activities/Wellness,

 Workforce High is a collaboration of like-minded individuals and entities working together to address some of the most serious issues affecting economically distressed communities.
 It is a workforce development program for disadvantaged and/or previously disengaged young people built on a foundation of entrepreneurship.
 Through individual entrepreneurial pursuits, Workforce High students acquire transferable workforce skills which they later apply in our bridge program, apprenticeships, and future employment.
 For more information on this innovative program, please visit http://workforcehigh.com.